Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: Introduction

 \section{Introduction}

-Recent advancements in Multimodal Large Language Models (MLLMs) have shown remarkable progress, achieving impressive performance across diverse vision-language tasks.
-These include applications such as image captioning~\cite{coco_caption}, visual question answering~\cite{hudson2019gqa,ok-vqa}, document understanding~\cite{tanaka2023slidevqa}, mathematic reasoning~\cite{lu2024mathvista}, and more.
-Such achievements highlight the capabilities of MLLMs in visual perception and vision-language interaction. \footnote[1]{Equal contributions.
-Project page: \url{https://jiaying.link/HVSBench/}}
+Recent advancements in Multimodal Large Language Models (MLLMs) have shown remarkable progress, achieving impressive performance across diverse vision-language tasks such as image captioning~\cite{coco_caption}, visual question answering~\cite{hudson2019gqa}, mathematic reasoning~\cite{lu2024mathvista}, and more.
+Such achievements highlight the capabilities of MLLMs in perception and vision-language interaction.

 Despite the impressive performance of MLLMs on vision tasks, we have limited understanding of why they perform well.
 It has been demonstrated in previous studies that principles inspired by the HVS and grounded in cognitive science~\cite{desimone1995neural}, play a vital role in enhancing the performance of backbone models, such as attention-based architectures~\cite{vaswani2017attention}.
 However, discrepancies remain in how MLLMs and humans perceive visual information.
 Human attention is based on innate and learned saliency, while MLLMs often perceive images as arrays of pixel values or feature embeddings.
 Human visual attention is sequential, adjusting based on context and prior knowledge, while MLLMs process input statically or through fixed-length attention.
-Human attention can be dynamically influenced and guided by goals, while MLLMs lack the cognition and the ability to ``refocus'' dynamically, relying purely on trained associations.
-Given the importance of HVS-aligned designs in enhancing performance and enabling applications, like content generation, assistive tools, etc., the question of whether and to what extent existing MLLMs align with HVS remains a critical area for research, especially considering the current disparities.
+Human attention can be dynamically influenced and guided by goals, while MLLMs lack the cognition and the ability to ``refocus'' dynamically, relying purely on trained associations. \ysqq{Given the benefits and importance of HVS-aligned designs, including improving QA and captioning, content generation, downstream tasks, and practical applications, etc., as discussed in Sec.~\ref{subsec:discussion} } , the question of whether and to what extent existing MLLMs align with HVS remains a critical area for research, especially considering the current disparities.